Dyalog/APLCourse/docs/Data.md

 Using `HttpCommand` with [`⎕FIX`](../Code/#fix) is a way to download APL code from the internet.

-For more information, see [the HttpCommand document](https://github.com/Dyalog/library-conga/blob/master/Documentation/HttpCommand.md).
+For more information, see [the online documentation for HttpCommand](https://dyalog.github.io/HttpCommand).
 Alternatively, there is documentation within the comments of the code for the HttpCommand class; simply use `)ed HttpCommand` or press <kbd>Shift+Enter</kbd> with the text cursor on the name in the session.

 ## Problem set 13